Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping

-where $\Omega_2$ represents other angles except the main lobe direction, $\varphi$ is constraint constant, $0 \leq \varphi \leq 1$. (\ref{P2.2b}) represents the gain gap threshold constraint between the target direction and side lobes, (\ref{P2.2c}) and (\ref{P2.2d}) are both stable mainlobe gain intervals to prevent a large gain difference which affects the detection performance. $\mathcal{P}_{2.2}$ under an uncertain target sensing angle can be solved by CVX after ignoring ({\ref{p18h}).
+where $\Omega_2$ represents other angles except the mainlobe and $0 \leq \varphi \leq 1$ is a given scalar associated with the wide main beam fluctuation \cite{SuN2024TWC}, (\ref{P2.2d}) represents the gain gap constraint between the target direction and side lobes, (\ref{P2.2e}) and (\ref{P2.2f}) are both stable mainlobe gain intervals to prevent a large gain difference which affects the detection performance. $\mathcal{P}_{2.2}$ can be solved by CVX after ignoring (\ref{P1c}).